-Bermuda companies require only one director, which need not be a Bermuda resident.
+Bermuda companies require only one director, who need not be a Bermuda resident.

 A Bermuda company must appoint a resident company secretary or a resident representative which, we can supply.

-100% foreign ownership is permitted with a Bermuda exempt company, and only one shareholder is required.
+100% foreign ownership is permitted with a Bermuda exempt company not conducting local business.
+Only one shareholder is required.

 Companies incorporated in Bermuda must maintain a registered office within Bermuda, we can provide this additional service.